survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 // if (false) means the block can be dropped entirely!
 ```

 This is the core idea of `DefinePlugin`.
 We can toggle parts of code using it using this kind of mechanism.
-UglifyJS is able to perform the analysis for us and enable/disable entire portions of it as we prefer.
+A good minifier is able to perform the analysis for us and enable/disable entire portions of it as we prefer.

 ## Setting `process.env.NODE_ENV`

-To show you the idea in practice, we could have a declaration like `if (process.env.NODE_ENV === 'development')` within our code.
-Using `DefinePlugin` we could replace `process.env.NODE_ENV` with `'production'` to make our statement evaluate as false just like above and eliminate the related code as a result.
+Given we are using React in our project and it happens to use the technique, we can try to enable `DefinePlugin` and see what it does to our production build.

-As before, we can encapsulate this idea to a function:
+As before, encapsulate this idea to a function.
+It is important to note that given the way webpack replaces the free variable, we have to push it through `JSON.stringify`.
+In essence we'll end up with a string like `'\"demo\"' and then webpack will insert that into the slots it finds.

 **webpack.parts.js**